 - Obtained a jury verdict for the employer in a class action case in which the class plaintiffs sought $10 million in actual damages and $20 million in punitive damages, which was affirmed on appeal.

 - Counsel employers on various issues concerning hiring, disciplining and terminating employees, investigating sexual harassment and employee misconduct, and covenants not to compete.

-- Girls Inc. of Metropolitan Dallas, Member of the Board of Directors
+- Girls Inc. of Metropolitan Dallas, former Member of the Board of Directors

 - Federal Bar Association, Dallas Chapter, Past President

 - American Bar Association: Labor and Employment Law Section, Litigation Section, Covenants Not to Compete Subcommittee, Trade Secrets Subcommittee, Duty of Loyalty Subcommittee, ERISA Litigation Subcommittee

 - Dallas Bar Association, Labor and Employment Law Section